Eigen-microstate Signatures of Criticality in Relativistic Heavy-Ion Collisions

-Figure~\ref{Fig1} presents one original microstate (first column) and the first three eigen microstates (second–fourth columns) for the UrQMD sample (top row) and three hybrid samples with critical-signal fractions $\alpha_{\rm p}=6$\%, 9\%, and 12\% (rows 2–4).
+Figure~\ref{Fig1} presents one OM (first column) and the first three EMs (second to fourth columns) for the UrQMD sample (top row) and three hybrid samples with critical-signal fractions $\alpha_{\rm p}=6$\%, 9\% and 12\% (rows 2--4).
 Each sample contains $M=20,000$ OMs.
 In each row, the first column shows a randomly selected OM; red and blue denote positive and negative values of $\Delta N_{{\rm ch}}$, respectively.
-The three adjacent columns display the three EMs with the largest weights, labeled in each panel.
+The three adjacent columns display the three EMs with the largest weights.

-For the UrQMD baseline, azimuthal fluctuations in a single OM appear random and approximately rotationally symmetric.
+In the first column, for the UrQMD baseline, azimuthal fluctuations in a single OM appear random and approximately rotationally symmetric.
 Radial fluctuations are concentrated at smaller radii, reflecting the transverse-momentum distribution, and the gap near the origin results from the cut $0.2 < p_{\rm t} < 2.0$ GeV$/c$.
 Hybrid samples with $\alpha_{\rm p}=6$\%, 9\%, and 12\% generally resemble UrQMD OMs, but a few bins show intensified red regions as $\alpha_{\rm p}$ increases, signaling enhanced local fluctuations.

-Critical signals alter the EM patterns.
-For $\alpha_{\rm p}=6$\%, the first EM retains a single-color ring corresponding to the conventional collective mode, whereas the second and third EMs begin to show two-patch ring structures with broken rotational symmetry—evidence of a nascent critical mode.
-As $\alpha_{\rm p}$ rises to 9\%, the weights shift: the critical-related collective mode advances while the conventional mode recedes, indicating growing critical dominance.
+Critical signals alter EM patterns.
+For $\alpha_{\rm p}=6$\%, the first EM retains a single-color ring corresponding to the conventional collective mode, whereas the second and third EMs begin to show two-patch ring structures with broken rotational symmetry---evidence of a nascent critical mode.
+As $\alpha_{\rm p}$ increases to 9\%, the weights shift: the critical-related collective mode advances while the conventional mode recedes, indicating growing critical dominance.

-At $\alpha_{\rm p}=12$\%, the conventional-mode weight decreases further and critical-related EMs exhibit pronounced structures: the first two EMs display two-patch patterns, and the third shows a four-patch pattern.
+At $\alpha_{\rm p}=12$\%, the conventional-mode weight further decreases, and critical-related EMs exhibit pronounced structures: the first two EMs display two-patch patterns and the third shows a four-patch pattern.
 Higher EMs (not shown) exhibit six- and eight-patch structures.
-Large-scale coherence reflects an enhanced correlation length, while multi-patch patterns across scales signal critical pattern, analogous to cluster formation in the Ising model~\cite{ChenXS-01,ChenXS-02}.
-In comparison, the UrQMD sample shows a ring-like first EM with uniform positive fluctuations, while its second and third EMs retain random red–blue distributions along the ring, preserving rotational symmetry and lacking critical pattern.
+Large-scale coherence reflects an enhanced correlation length, while multi-patch patterns across scales signal critical pattern, analogous to cluster formation in the Ising model~\cite{WangLei-PRB,ChenXS-01,ChenXS-02}.
+In comparison, the UrQMD sample shows a ring-like first EM with uniform positive fluctuations, similar to the distribution of mean charged multiplicity, while its second and third EMs retain random red-blue distributions along the ring, preserving rotational symmetry and lacking critical cluster like pattern.